 heart failure that is not well - controlled

-a condition requiring medication to control (lengthen or shorten) your heart rhythm.
+any condition requiring medication to control your heart rhythm.

-You are taking any other medications known to lengthen your heart rhythm.
+Do not take this medicine if you are taking any other medications known to lengthen

 Before you start to take it